Skip to main content

 • Aetna has a dedicated clinical appeals team

-Upload your denial letter for free analysis.
-Lysco uses Aetna (CVS Health)-specific intelligence to identify weak points and draft your appeal.
+Lysco uses Aetna (CVS Health)-specific intelligence — denial patterns, known weaknesses, and the right contact path — to identify weak points and draft your appeal.

 Upload Your Denial — Free